Welcome to the Neighborhood: The Town of Grinnell Welcomes Renfrow Hall Students

 Renfrow Hall will be home to Grinnell College students who have demonstrated a commitment and desire to build a stronger community.
 The building is named after Edith Renfrow Smith ’37, the College’s first Black alumna, its oldest living graduate, a Grinnell High School graduate and Hall of Fame inductee, and a groundbreaking and courageous human with a legacy of service, coalition-building, advocacy, and aspiration.

-On September 27 and 28, Grinnell College will celebrate the dedication of Renfrow Hall, honoring the life and legacy of Renfrow Smith.
-The events will acknowledge her and her family history in Grinnell, thank donors to the facility, involve members of the Grinnell community, and showcase the work of Grinnell students and faculty.
+On Sept.
+27 and 28, Grinnell College celebrated the dedication of Renfrow Hall, honoring the life and legacy of Renfrow Smith.
+The events acknowledged her and her family history in Grinnell, thanked donors to the facility, involved members of the Grinnell community, and showcased the work of Grinnell students and faculty.

 An older Black woman in a green suit poses and smiles next to a framed image of her younger self.